-A. Conspiracy/Chain/Sale/Distribution/Delivery of Drugs or Alcohol (for personal gain, monetary privilege or gain): Student will be suspended out of school for the remainder of the current semester and all of the succeeding semester.
+- A. Conspiracy/Chain/Sale/Distribution/Delivery of Drugs or Alcohol (for personal gain, monetary privilege or gain):

-- B. Possession/Use/Sharing/Being Under the Influence of Drugs or Alcohol - 1.
-First Offense: Ninety day out of school suspension (semester equivalency) - a) A thirty day suspension may be granted if the student and the parents/guardians agree to the following: - 1) To meet with the District Counseling Service representative - To obtain, from a licensed practitioner, an alcohol/drug use assessment which may be recommend counseling, education, treatment, and/or drug testing.
-The cost of any assessment or recommended counseling, education, treatment, etc. will be the sole responsibility of the student's parent or guardian. - B. Nothing in this policy is intended to limit or restrict the ability of the School District to take other disciplinary action against a student in a particular case in accordance with other policies governing student discipline.
-A school principal or the principal's designees may devise an appropriate disciplinary plan for an individual student relating to the substance abuse in question and may submit that plan to the Superintendent, Superintendent's designee, or principal for approval.
-If such disciplinary plan is approved by the Superintendent, Superintendent's designee, or Principal it may be implemented for the student in question. - 2.
+Student will be suspended out of school for the remainder of the current semester and all of the succeeding semester. - B. Possession/Use/Sharing/Being Under the Influence of Drugs or Alcohol Students suspected of being under the influence may be subject to a field sobriety test conducted by a member of law enforcement.
+Failure to comply will result in first offence disciplinary action. - First Offense: Ninety day out of school suspension (1 semester equivalency) - a) A thirty-day suspension may be granted if the student and the parents/guardians agree to the following: - To meet with the District Counseling Service representative - 2) To obtain, from a licensed practitioner, an alcohol/drug use assessment which may be recommend counseling, education, treatment, and/or drug testing.
+The cost of any assessment or recommended counseling, education, treatment, etc. will be the sole responsibility of the student's parent or quardian. - B. Nothing in this policy is intended to limit or restrict the ability of the School District to take other disciplinary action against a student in a particular case in accordance with other policies governing student discipline.
+A school principal or the principal's designees may devise an appropriate disciplinary plan for an individual stages.

+relating to the substance abuse in question and may submit that plan to the Superintendent, Superintendent's designee, or principal for approval.
+If such disciplinary plan is approved by the Superintendent, Superintendent's designee, or Principal it may be implemented for the student in question.

 Second Offense: Suspension out-of-school for the remainder of the current semester and all of the succeeding semester.